Rescue process

 Dog matching

 Once approved, you are either matched by the rescue with a dog that fits your household profile, or given access to available dogs to express interest in.
-The foster caregiver's observations of the specific dog's behavior are the key input for matching.
+The foster caregiver's specific behavioral observations are the key input for matching — not breed generalizations.

-If you have cats, children, or other dogs, the rescue needs accurate information from the foster about that specific dog — not a breed-level guess.
+If you have cats, children, or other dogs, the rescue needs accurate information from the foster about that specific dog's observed behavior in those contexts.

 Medical preparation in Korea